zakariaf/Multi-AI-Mattermost-Bot/README.md

 # ChatGPT-Mattermost Bot

-A comprehensive Python-based bot that integrates OpenAI's ChatGPT with Mattermost, enabling intelligent and automated interactions within your team's communication channels.
-This bot leverages the full capabilities of the OpenAI API, including chat, audio, file uploads, image generation, and more.
+A Python-based bot that integrates OpenAI's ChatGPT with Mattermost, enabling intelligent and automated interactions within your team's communication channels.
+This bot leverages the capabilities of the OpenAI API, including chat, audio transcription, and image generation.

 ## Table of Contents